 HOW TO COACH SOCCER

 Soccer coaching is not rocket science and can be an enjoyable and rewarding experience.
-Coaching young soccer players puts the coach in a position of being one of the people in young player’s most important developmental stage for the sport and basics in life.
+Coaching young soccer players puts the coach in a position of being one of the people in young player’s most crucial developmental stage for the sport and basics in life.
 The coach will play a part in shaping the young player on and off the soccer field.

 Soccer Coaches will teach, develop, and grow young players in soccer and life.
-Coaching soccer is best done by passionate and motivated people that enjoy spending time with young players, teaching them more about the game, respect and positive habits off and on the field.
+Coaching soccer is best done by passionate and motivated people who enjoy spending time with young players, teaching them more about the game, respect, and positive habits.

-Soccer is a game where everyone keeps learning through time spent playing, watching, studying and coaching.
+Soccer is a game where everyone keeps learning through time spent playing, watching, studying, and coaching.

 Every soccer coach should have some playing experience and a clear understanding of the game to help develop players positively.
 Coaches wanting to learn how to coach soccer should be involved in the sport and get the feel of what it’s like to play soccer.
 Start learning how to coach soccer by learning the basic rules and fundamentals like passing, shooting, and ball control.

 Coaching soccer is an important decision.
 Accepting the responsibility of being a soccer coach means being prepared to spend a lot of time for practice, games and local or out of state tournaments.

 Coach will also spend time preparing and organizing things before games or practice in his/her free time.